Japanese restaurant in Schaumburg expanding amid pandemic protocols

 Torizen opened at 22 E. Golf Road in 2017, replacing the former Noodle Lounge there.

-Though the space next door at 24 E. Golf Road has always been available, Park said the pressure to expand has been felt even more keenly this year.
+Though the space next door at 24 E. Golf Road has been available since Torizen opened, but the restaurant's owners said the pressure to expand has been felt even more keenly this year.

-Torizen specializes in s traditional Japanese fare such as sushi, ramen and noodle dishes.
+Torizen specializes in traditional Japanese fare such as sushi, ramen and noodle dishes.

 |